brownben/bang/README.md

 # Bang

-My attempt at creating my own interpreted programming language.
+My Attempt at Creating My Own Interpreted Programming Language in TypeScript.

 Based on and Inspired by [Crafting Interpreters](https://craftinginterpreters.com/)